Fourth Anglo-Mysore War: Aftermath

 The victors, rather than partitioning the country, forced Tipu's family into exile and restored control of Mysore to the Wadiyars.

 Many members of the East India Company believed that Umdat ul-Umara, the Nawab of Carnatic, secretly provided assistance to Tipu Sultan during the Fourth Anglo-Mysore War; and they immediately sought his deposition after the end of the conflict.

 The territory of the Nawab of Savanur was split among the British and Maratha forces.

 The spot where Tipu's body was discovered under the eastern gate has been fenced off by the Archaeological Survey of India, and a plaque erected.
 The gate was later demolished during the 19th century to lay a wide road.
+After Tipu Sultan was defeated and killed, the British offered a portion of the conquered Mysore territory to the Marathas as a gesture of "goodwill" for their technical alliance.
+However, the Marathas rejected the offer because it came with the condition that they accept a British Resident at their court and a British subsidiary force.

 In popular culture

 The war, specifically the Battle of Mallavelly and the siege of Seringapatam, with many of the key protagonists, is covered in the historical novel Sharpe's Tiger by Bernard Cornwell.